papir805/pokemon_classification/.ipynb_checkpoints/README-checkpoint.md

 # Coming Soon
 Will other models like Linear Discriminant Analysis or Quadratic Discriminant Analysis perform better?
-Also, revisiting kNN and logistic regression one more time by altering the bayes decision boundary.
+Also, revisiting kNN and logistic regression one more time and altering the bayes decision boundary.